KatherineMichel/portfolio/doc/2024-recap.md

 Fellow DEFNA Board Member Adam Fast gave a lightning talk about it at DjangoCon US 2024.
 The community answered the call by submitting a number of proposals.

 Fellow Board Member Tim Schilling and I collaborated to create an Excel spreadsheet analyzing the options.
-Internalizing this data has enabled me to take a more active role in the conversation.
+Reading through and disecting all of the proposals has enabled me to internalize the data and take a more active role in the conversation around venue tradeoffs.

 <!--
+As I said in my 2023 recap

 Priorities
 Financial analysis
 -->